SandeshAshra/calculator_app/README.md

 # calculator_app
- This is a calcutor app
+ This is a calculator app